AndiKleini/LazyAwaitableCache/README.md

 If you have an ideas or needs for changed, don't hesitate to contact me.
 I will also handle you pull requests.

 ## Contact
-If you need anything (questions, ideas, ...) please contact me under Andi.Kleinbichler@gmail.com.
+If you need anything (questions, ideas...) please contact me under Andi.Kleinbichler@gmail.com.